camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

 ### Candidate Groups

-`candidateGroups` attribute: this custom extension allows you to make a group a candidate for a task.
+The `candidateGroups` attribute: this custom extension allows you to make a group a candidate for a task.

 ```xml
 <userTask id="theTask" name="my task" camunda:candidateGroups="management, accountancy" />